Wheaton Springs

 Gnome Carving

 Visit the Gallery of Fine Craft to see local woodcarver and artist Domenick Maggio.
-His Gnome series is a bestseller, and he continues to add new designsStop by to see his latest Gnome with a Red Rose, ask questions, and interact with Domenick as he carves!
+His Gnome series is a bestseller, and he continues to add new designsStop by to see his latest gnome Willow, ask questions, and interact with Domenick as he carves!

 Loom Weaving & Spinning